wassname/InnerPiSSA_private/README.md

   **Abstract:**

   > RLHF aligns model outputs but can obscure internal reasoning, creating a need for alignment debugging tools.
 We introduce InnerPiSSA, which performs **inner alignment** by steering hidden states in the model's native SVD transformation space.
 Unlike prompting, which manipulates surface behavior, our method installs a controllable "candid behavioral mode" by optimizing a Representation Preference Optimization (ReprPO) loss on hidden state geometry.
 In settings where prompting collapses under anti-RLHF pressure (e.g., steering against learned refusal behaviors), InnerPiSSA maintains coherent control.
-Trained on only 200 unsupervised contrastive pairs, it transfers to out-of-distribution moral reasoning with 5× stronger effect than arithmetic baselines.
+Trained on only 800 synthetic unsupervised contrastive pairs, it transfers to out-of-distribution moral reasoning with 5× stronger effect than arithmetic baselines.
 Our results establish gradient-based inner alignment as a practical paradigm for probing models beyond their safety training.

   **Narrative Elements (not in abstract):**